CosmosDB/labs/java/labs/09-troubleshooting-performance.md

     > This query will fail immediately since this property is not indexed.
 Keep in mind when defining indexes that only indexed properties can be used in query conditions.

-1. Return to the currently open **Visual Studio Code** editor containing your Java Core project.

-1. In the Visual Studio Code window, right-click the **Explorer** pane and select the **Open in Terminal** menu option.
+1. Now, return to Visual Studio code and run the project.

-1. In the open terminal pane, enter and execute the following command:

-    ```sh
-    dotnet run
-    ```

-    > This command will build and execute the console project.

 1. Observe the results of the console project.